dozjs/doz/documentation/index.md

 </html>
 ```

-The "data-id" attribute allows us to access an DozWebComponent from other components
+The "data-id" attribute allows us to access a DozWebComponent from other components
 using the method (in this case) `this.getDozWebComponentById ('my-cmp2')`.

 ---